 Your product is designed and manufactured with high quality materials and components, which can be recycled and reused.

-When you see the crossed-out wheel bin symbol attached to a product, it means the product is covered by the European Directive 2002/96/EC:
+When this crossed-out wheeled bin symbol is attached to a product, it means the product is covered by the European Directive 2002/96/EC.
+Please be informed about the local separate collection system for electrical and electronic products.